5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 I'm not going to ask them permission because not only do they not help, they stand in the way.

-It's what they did to Eric Early when he ran for attorney, excuse me, for Senate.
+It's what they did to Eric Early when he ran for Attorney, excuse me, for Senate.

-They introduced Steve Garvey at the 11th hour, and was he 82, 83, 84 years old?
+They introduced Steve Garvey at the eleventh hour, and was he 82, 83, 84 years old?

 He had no business.

-And if we had a debate between Eric Early and Porter and Schiff and Lee, it would have been a different story than the sacrificial lamb that got put out into the debate field with Porter and Lee and Schiff and lost.
+And if we had a debate between Eric Early and Porter and Schiff and Lee, it would have been a different story than the sacrificial lamb that got put out on the debate field with Porter and Lee and Schiff and lost.

 That's what I heard.

-Tell me a little about it.
+Tell me a little bit about it.

 So I don't believe it.